Skip to content

 commit.manifest.target-size-bytes Size in bytes 8388608 (8MB) Target size when merging manifest files

-commit.manifest.min-count-to-merge Number of manifests 100 Target size when merging manifest files
+commit.manifest.min-count-to-merge Number of manifests 100 Minimum number of manifests to accumulate before merging

 commit.manifest-merge.enabled Boolean False Controls whether to automatically merge manifests on writes